 - 1 large bunch kale, stems removed and roughly chopped

 - 1 cup of peas (frozen is fine) or cooked chickpeas

 - 2 teaspoons Braggs liquid aminos, (you could also use gluten-free tamari)

 - sea salt and freshly ground black pepper, to taste

-- Heat a large saucepan or pot over a medium heat and add your water (or coconut oil)
+- Heat a large saucepan or pot over a medium heat

 - Add the diced onion, red bell pepper and red curry paste, stir around until the onion is softened about 5 minutes.
 Add the splash of water/stock if required

 - Add the garlic, ginger and turmeric.
 Give it a stir around, let it cook for 1-2 minutes. *** I throw all this into a mini processor or the Thermomix to blitz up together for a second or so literally because I am lazy..I often throw the onion in there too and add it ALL at the start of the cooking process when time is of the essence.
 Watch and stir so it doesn’t burn especially if you’re sautéing in water.
 Always tastes great!